A character knows His Days Are Numbered

 Anime & Manga

-- In Magic Knight Rayearth has an Incurable Cough of Death complete with blood.
-He at least tries to hide it from most of his friends in Autozam (I can't remember if Hikaru or Lantis were told).
+- In Magic Knight Rayearth, Eagle Vision has an Incurable Cough of Death complete with blood.
+He tries to hide it from all his loved ones, which angers Hikaru, who has had enough of people wanting to bear their burden on their own.

 - In Bokurano, all the kids piloting Zearth would qualify.
 They don't suffer from any kind of medical condition, but once they pilot Zearth, they die.
 They just keep this a secret from everyone they know, to avoid hurting their feelings, but they secretly know that once it's their turn to pilot Zearth, they only have very little time left to live.